tariq-almalki/temperature-converter/README.md

 this project was build behind the incentive of enhancing my skills in React.

-going through the phases of building this project I realized that I'm learning, discovering new things, resources, libraries that can ease the building of this project as well as subsequent project.
+going through the phases of building this project I realized that I'm learning, discovering resources, libraries that can ease the building of this project as well as subsequent projects.

 building a project is a great way to solidify the theory part that you get from googling stuff or reading books or even watching courses about any tech you want to learn.